Church of the Nativity: Logistics and organisation

 In 2010, the Palestinian Authority announced that a multimillion-dollar restoration programme was imminent.
 Although a majority Muslim nation, albeit with a significant Christian minority, Palestinians consider the church a national treasure and one of their most visited tourist sites.
 President Mahmoud Abbas has been actively involved in the project, which is led by Ziad al-Bandak.
 The project is partially funded by Palestinians and conducted by a team of Palestinian and international experts.

 Restoration process

 The initial phase of the restoration work was completed in early 2016.
 New windows have been installed, structural repairs on the roof have been completed and art works and mosaics have been cleaned and restored.
 The works went further with the consolidation of the narthex, the cleaning and consolidation of all wooden elements, the cleaning of wall mosaics, mural paintings, and floor mosaics.
-The works came to an end in 2020.
+The works came to pause in 2021; however there is still restoration work to be done as of June 2024.
+The remaining goals of the project include: the conservation of the stone tiles of the Church of the Nativity’s front yard, the addition of a firefighting system, a climate control system, structural consolidation, further prevention of seismic activity damage, and the restoration of the central nave.
+The most necessary of the repairs yet to be done is restoration of the Grotto of the Nativity.